redhat-cop/rhel-edge-automation-arch/README.md

 ## Introduction

 RHEL for Edge (RFE) introduces a new model for building and deploying RHEL.
-This repository (very much a work in progress) will contain necessary documentation and automation to support a GitOps approach to building and delivering RFE content at scale.
+This repository contains necessary documentation and automation to support a GitOps approach to building and delivering RFE content at scale.

 ## Areas of Focus